 Compassionate Use (Expanded Access) of Test Articles

-Expanded access, sometimes called "compassionate use," is the use of an investigational drug/ biologic outside of a clinical trial to treat a patient with a serious or immediately life-threatening disease or condition who has no comparable or satisfactory alternative treatment options.
+Expanded access, sometimes called "compassionate use," is the use of an investigational test article outside of a clinical trial to treat a patient with a serious or immediately life-threatening disease or condition who has no comparable or satisfactory alternative treatment options.

-The compassionate use provision allows access for patients who do not meet the requirements for inclusion in the clinical investigation but for whom the treating physician believes the device may provide a benefit in treating and/or diagnosing their disease or condition.
+The compassionate use provision allows access for patients who do not meet the requirements for inclusion in the clinical investigation but for whom the treating physician believes the test article may provide a benefit in treating and/or diagnosing their disease or condition.

 FDA regulations allow access to investigational drugs for treatment purposes on a case-by-case basis for an individual patient, or for intermediate-size groups of patients with similar treatment needs who otherwise do not qualify to participate in a clinical trial.
 They also permit expanded access for large groups of patients who do not have other treatment options available, once more is known about the safety and potential effectiveness of a drug from ongoing or completed clinical trials.

 In order for a patient to gain access to an investigational drug outside of a clinical trial, the patient must have a serious or immediately life-threatening disease or condition and no comparable or satisfactory therapeutic alternatives.
 Additionally, the drug manufacturer and the patient’s doctor must make special arrangements to obtain the drug for the patient.
-These arrangements must be authorized by the FDA.
+The FDA must authorize these arrangements.
 These safeguards are in place to avoid exposing patients to unnecessary risks.
 Note: The manufacturer of the drug is not required by regulations to provide the drug outside of a clinical trial.